pachoyan/bashExamples/command-ls/README.md

 ### ls -C

 It lists entries by columns.

+- Output:

+   `directory  file1.txt  file1.txt~  file2.txt`

+- Notes:

-It is possible that the output will be the same as the simple `ls`.
+  - It is possible that the output will be the same as the simple `ls`.
 So if you want to see how it works use a pipeline with less: `ls -C | less`.

-- Output (`ls -C | less`):